fire78625/AI_packing/README.md

 ### Training steps:

-(1) Feature generate stage
+(1) Feature generate stage [File format: csv]
     Using .ipynb to generate a file which record the extracted features of binary files.
-First parameter should be filename(without extname) and
+First parameter of sample should be filename(without extname) and the others are the extracted features in order.
+[Inputs are binary executable, .asm file, and .byte file.
+Output is a csv file.]

+(2) Label generate stage [File format: csv]
+    Using .py to generate a file which record the filename and its label.
+First parameter is filename, and second is label.
+[Input is binary executable, and output is a csv file]

+(3) Open model_training.ipynb and execute the cells (from 1st to 8th) by order then you can acquire the 5 output models in specific path that you have written.
+[Inputs are the 2 csv file, and the outputs are 5 models]
 ## Testing phase
 Similarly, each binary executable needs to generate .asm file and .byte file at first.

 Inputs are the same as training phase.
 That is, binary executable(PE), .asm file, and .byte file

 Output format: Dataframe

+### Testing steps:

+Using .ipynb to generate testing result.
+[Inputs are binary executable, .asm file, and .byte file.
+Output is a dataframe]

 ## Result showing